huridocs/uwazi-documentation/admin-docs/metadata-extraction.md

 Step 3: In the dialog window that appears, enter a name for the extractor in the input field.
 Choose a descriptive name that makes it easy to identify the type of information you are extracting.

-Step 4: From the list of available templates and properties, choose the property to be used for metadata extraction, then click **Next**.
+Step 4: From the list of available templates and properties (only those that qualify for extraction will be shown), select the property to use for metadata extraction, then click **Next**.

 Step 5: Review your selections and click **Create**.